menu

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Allendale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Allendale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Allendale is a village of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Allendale who work in office and administrative support (20.36%), law enforcement and fire fighting (10.86%), and maintenance occupations (7.24%).

 Setting & Lifestyle

-As is often the case in a small village, Allendale doesn't have a public transportation system that people use for their commute.
+Allendale is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The percentage of adults in Allendale with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.86% of adults in Allendale have a bachelor's degree or advanced degree.
+The citizens of Allendale are slightly less educated than the national average of 21.84% for the average city or town: 13.86% of adults in Allendale have a bachelor's degree or advanced degree

 The people who call Allendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Allendale residents report their race to be White, followed by Asian.
 Important ancestries of people in Allendale include German, English, Irish, Scots-Irish, and Scottish.